-Relationship to Adjacent Properties:
+Relationship to Adjacent Properties

-The property's location is adjacent to Commercial and Residential uses, ideal for a Mixed Use development.
-At the intersection of SR 89A and Soldiers Pass Road which is signalized, it occupies the southern half of the hub of CFA-5.
-It forms a critical link in the manifestation of both Community Plan and CFA-5 goals for walkable, efficient, safe and interesting interconnection with other area properties and uses.
-Lodging use is listed as a compatible use within the CFA-5 zone.
-The proposed Lodging Element, occupying 3.9 Acres of the property falls within suggested Lodging limitations.
+The property's location is adjacent to commercial and residential uses, ideal for a mixed use, transitional development.
+At the signalized intersection of SR 89A and Soldiers Pass Road, it occupies the southern half of the hub of CFA-5.
+It forms a critical link in the manifestation of both the Sedona Community Plan ("Community Plan") and CFA-5 goals for walkable, efficient, safe and interesting interconnection with other area properties and uses.
+(See Area Connections Exhibit below).
+The lodging use is listed as a compatible use within the CFA-5 zone.
+The proposed lodging element, occupying less than 5-acres of the property, falls within suggested lodging limitations with the exception of approximately 1-acre in the southeast corner of the property.

-Consistency with Community Plan and CFA-5 Goals:
+Consistency with Community Plan and CFA-5 Goals

-The proposed development is consistent with the Community Plan Land Use Map which designates most of the site for commercial use.
+The proposed development is consistent with the Community Plan Land Use Map, which designates most of the site for commercial use.

-The Community Plan supports new lodging development 'within the Commercial Land Use Designation if it is within the boundaries of the Lodging Area Limits Map'.
-The proposed Lodging Element is located within the boundaries of the Lodging Area Map.
-The Community Plan states 'new lodging development may also be approved as part of a plan within a Community Focus Area.
-The addition of the proposed approximate 3.9 Acres designated for Lodging use will render a total of less than 10 Acres of Lodging use in the entire CFA-5 zone.
+The Community Plan supports new lodging development "within the Commercial Land Use Designation if it is within the boundaries of the Lodging Area Limits Map" with consideration for possible expansion outside the limit boundary.
+The proposed lodging element is located substantially within the boundaries of the Lodging Area Map (See Lodging Area Limits Map below).
+The Community Plan states "new lodging development may also be approved as part of a plan within a Community Focus Area".
+The addition of the proposed approximate 3.9-acres designated for lodging use will render a total of less than 10 Acres of lodging use in the entire CFA-5 zone.

 The proposed development is consistent with the goals of the CFA-5 zone.
 The Community Plan and CFA's encourage development of 'areas of compact, mixed use and walkable development'.
 The proposed development provides another link in the pathway concept established by the CVS Pharmacy proposal that envisions a continual trail traversing private property that will one-day connect Cook's Hill with all of West Sedona.
-The proposed segment of the 'Trail Link' runs from the east property boundary through the site with shaded rest stops, connection to mass transit stop and adjacency to supporting commercial uses such as a Restaurant/Bar, Café and Coffee Terraces, Art Sites, a path connection to the base of the tallest tree in Sedona and other proposed future retail uses.
-It provides a more immediate opportunity to reach the Sedona Cemetery, CVS Pharmacy and beyond to Cook's Hill Open Space.
+The proposed segment of the 'Trail Link' runs from the east property boundary through the site with a public plaza, shaded rest stops, connection to mass transit stop and adjacency to supporting commercial uses such as a Restaurant/Bar, Café and Coffee Terraces, Art Sites, and other proposed future retail uses.
+It provides a future opportunity to connect to the Sedona Cemetery, CVS Pharmacy and beyond to Cook's Hill Open Space.